New York Assembly Votes to Outlaw Child Marriage

 In an interview before the vote, Paulin called the current law “antiquated.”
 “It reflects a time when everyone married younger,” she said.
 “Times have changed.
 Child marriage is coerced marriage.
 It condemns young women to a life they did not choose.”

-According to the Times, nearly 4,000 minors were married in New York between 2000 and 2010, but it’s still pretty rare for children as young as 14 to get married – in 2010 just two 14-year-old boys and one 15-year-old girl were married in the state.
-But among older teenagers, the numbers are higher: that same year, 50 16-year-old girls and six boys wed in New York.
+According to the Times, nearly 4,000 minors were married in New York between 2000 and 2010, but it’s still pretty rare for children as young as 14 to get married — in 2010 just two 14-year-old boys and one 15-year-old girl were married in the state.
+But among older teenagers, the numbers are higher: That same year, 50 16-year-old girls and six boys wed in New York.

 The new law also does things like ensure 17-year-olds are eligible for divorce (before, the legal age to file for divorce was 18) and gives judges guidelines to help them decide whether a prospective minor is getting married of their own free will.